Keeper-Security/Commander/README.md

 * ```list-sf``` or ```lsf``` Display all shared folders

 * ```create-user``` Create Keeper vault account.
-Note: If executed by an admin, the user will be provisioned to the Enterprise license.
+Note: If executed by an admin, the user will be provisioned to the Enterprise license. - [See Details](#creating-and-pre-populating-vaults)

 * ```list-team``` or ```lt``` Display all teams